Lazy Nerd Explainer: Hidden Queer Symbols in (Art) History

 Polari: The Secret Language

-Polari is a secret language that was spoken by gay men, drag queens and more in the UK from the 1930s to the 1960sIt allowed folks to communicate with each other discreetly and without risk.
+Polari is a secret language that was spoken by gay men, drag queens and many more outsider subgroups in the UK from the 1930s to the 1960sIt allowed folks to communicate with each other discreetly and without risk.
 Incorporating an evolving mix of ingredients from Romance languages, Romani, Cockney rhyming slang and the codes of sailors and thieves.
 With words borrowed from Yiddish and 1960s drug subcultures, too.
 But it did have a small core lexicon and two main versions: one Cockney rhyming slang version + a "West End" version that stressed theatrical and classical influences.

 Polari grew out of the world of entertainment, stretching back from West End theatres, through to 19th-century music halls and beyond that to the circus and fairground showmen.
 So it was never just used by the gay community.
 Polari was spoken in London fish markets, the theatre, fairgrounds, and circuses.
 The gays used it at a time when homosexual activity was illegal... probably because it's fun, too, but that's harder to factually verify.
 Subjectivity and all.